jonathan-milan-pollock/demos/tools/markdown/architecture.md

 ### add type definition for multer

-- add the following to index.ts of shared-server/types and api/data for Express.Multer.File
+- add the following to index.ts of api/types for Express.Multer.File

 ```ts
 // eslint-disable-next-line @typescript-eslint/no-unused-vars